scenariomartin/EnglishWords/words.md

 ,be subject to
 surrender vun
  surrealist ij
-conform jvu ::coincide consensus ,a genuine leader is not a seeker of consensus. comply  ,if people comply yield
+conform jvu ;coincide consensus 1 ,a genuine leader is not a seeker of consensus. comply  ,if people comply yield